Anirban-001/XivTech---React-Project/README.md

-Sure!
-Here's an enhanced and more presentable version of the README:

----

 # Real-Time Crypto Tracker

 A modern and responsive **Real-Time Crypto Tracker** built with **React.js**.
 This app allows users to view live data for popular cryptocurrencies, including their prices, 24h changes, market cap, and trading volume.
 It also includes features like dark/light mode toggling and the ability to sort the data by different criteria.